drashland/drash/tengine/README.md

 This tutorial teaches you how to use Eta.

+### Disclaimer

+* Drash Land is not affiliated with the Eta project or its maintainers in any form.
+Eta is a third-party project.
+Any issues related to Eta must be filed with Eta and not Drash Land.
-_Note: Eta uses unstable Deno APIs.
-Therefore, you must pass in the `--unstable` flag when you run your application._
+* Eta uses unstable Deno APIs.
+Therefore, you must pass in the `--unstable` flag when you run your application.
+This means, if you use Eta with Drash, your Drash application will be running under unstable APIs; and your application could break in the future since Deno's unstable APIs are subject to change or be removed without notice.
+* The Drash Land team has manually tested using Eta with Tengine.
+The version of Eta being imported in the code block/s below has/have been verified to work with the latest release of Drash Middleware.
+If you decide you want to upgrade to a newer version of Eta, please note that your application might break.
+Do not file an issue with Drash Land if your application breaks in this scenario.

 ### Eta: Folder Structure End State